-Kodak had entered into the television market last year with the launch of a new range of TVs.
-The brand introduced different LED televisions ranging from different screen size and one of the most interesting offerings is the 50-inch Full Smart LED TV.
+Kodak had entered into the television market last year with the launch of a new range of LED TVs.
+The brand introduced different LED televisions ranging from different screen size and one of the most interesting offerings is the 50-inch Full HD Smart LED TV.
 Priced around Rs 36,000, the Smart LED TV has a lot to offers in terms of design, display, performance and features.
 But, it is worth every penny?
 Let’s find out.

 Design